 What is it?
 The funicular railway is a short cable car journey that links the Adam Clark Square and the Széchenyi Chain Bridge at river level to Buda Castle above.

 Why go?
 The funicular is a fun and easy way to check out Buda Castle without painting your legs and climbing all the way to the top by foot.
-It only takes 10 minutes, but at €5.50 for an adult return, your laziness is going to cost you.
+It only takes 10 minutes, and luckily, (for all of us adverse to exercise) at €5.50 for an adult return, your laziness isn't going to cost you too much.
+Winner.